github/docs/CONTRIBUTING.md

 ### Your PR is merged!
 Congratulations!
 The whole GitHub community thanks you. :sparkles:

-Once your PR is merged, you can be added to the [all contributors table](readme.md#CONTRIBUTORS) in our readme.
+Once your PR is merged, you can be added as a contributor in the [readme](README.md).

 ### Keep contributing as you use GitHub Docs